activist-org/activist/README.md

 > A simple link hub for organizations.

-Organizations can keep important links (chats, articles, pads, etc.) in one place, group related items, and pin to the top what’s currently most important.
+Organizations can keep important links (chats, articles, pads, etc.) in one place and are split into working groups to present structure.
 Private by default, resources can also be made public to share information and best practices.

 ### Onboarding [`⇧`](#contents)